Instagram Story Hacks: 20 Ways To Boost Your Engagement

 Once you’ve added a story, you will find the option to add a link on the top.
 Click on that and the rest should be self-explanatory.

 Here’s how Nordstorm, Food52 and Victoria’s Secret use story links to their advantage.

 In case you don’t have 10,000 followers just yet, don’t worry.
-You can add links to your bio in the meantime.
+You can add your Instagram bio link in the meantime.
 It is preferable if you put up branded short links using a tool like Replug because you can track the link clicks through its built-in UTM builder.